Shikhar253/EdTech/README.md

 - We learned how to use the best tools and frameworks to make the project work.
 - How to implement Firebase authentication and Firestore database.

-## 🚀 What's next for APPNAME
+## 🚀 What's next for EdTech

 - A mobile app version

 ## NOTE

-This project was inspired from [chemfun.vercel.app](https://chemfun.vercel.app/).
+This project is inspired from [chemfun.vercel.app](https://chemfun.vercel.app/).
 Chenges made by us for this project:

 - We have added the **Augmented Reality** feature for the biology topics.
 - We **rendering the 3D models** for the biology topics.